 NEVER click on links or open attachments from sources you do not know, whether at work or at home.

-The government is preparing to send Americans checks to assist with the financial stress of many families and businesses.
+The government is considering sending a 2nd stimulus check to assist with the financial stress of many families and businesses.
 The government will not request payment, will not call, email or text requesting ‘confirmation’ of your social security number or other personal information and will never ask for your banking information.

 Text message hoaxes may claim that the government will order a mandatory national two-week quarantine, or instruct you to go out and stock up on supplies.
 The messages can appear to be from a “next-door neighbor.”
 The National Security Council tweeted that these are fake.